mijin-gwak/PortfolioProjects/ETL and ELT Project with Microsoft Azure.md

 ### Conducted steps in Azure
 - [Link to ETL and ELT Project Document](/Steps%20for%20the%20ETL%20and%20ELT%20Project.pdf)

-### Python Script for calculating the location of boats
+### Python script for calculating the location of boats
 - [Link to Python Script](/finalbatchoutput.py)

 ### Dashboard